WoofGrrrr/file-system-broker/README.md

     only files specifically for that Sender.
 (There might be ways to hack the Extension ID of the Sender - I don't know.
 Hey, these are just Web Extensions.)

-    Sub-Directories are not supported as this time.

 <br>

 ### The fileNames and directoryNames must be a String with at least one character.

 #### ILLEGAL CHARS:
-A

 They must not contain the following characters:

       < (less-than)